followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/columnOption(id_optionName).md

 ===================================================================

 <!--shortDescription-->
-Returns the value of a specific column option.
+Gets the value of a specific option set for a specific column.
 <!--/shortDescription-->

 <!--paramName1-->id<!--/paramName1-->
 <!--paramType1-->number|string<!--/paramType1-->
 <!--paramDescription1-->
-The name, index, data field or caption of a column.
+The name, index, data field or caption of the column.
 <!--/paramDescription1-->

 <!--paramName2-->optionName<!--/paramName2-->